-We can state the aim of the SOM as storing a large set of input vectors $\{x\}$ by finding a smaller set of prototypes $\{w_i\}$ so as to provide a good approximation to the original input space.
+The aim of the SOM can be stated as the storing of a large set of input vectors $\{x\}$ by finding a smaller set of prototypes $\{w_i\}$ that provide a good approximation of the original input space.
 The theoretical basis of this idea is rooted in vector quantization theory, the motivation of which is dimensionality reduction or data compression.

 In effect, the goodness of the approximation is given by the total squared distance which we wish to minimize.
-If we work through gradient descent style mathematics we do end up with the SOM weight update algorithm, which confirms that it is generating a good approximation to the input space.
+If one works through gradient descent style mathematics to optimize this, we do end up with the SOM weight update algorithm, which confirms that it is generating a good approximation to the input space.